Alfresco/docs-alfresco/intelligence-services/latest/using/index.md

 7. To search by a custom property, type `schema:<category>:<content>` in the search field and press **Enter**.

     For example, enter `schema:sport:runner`

+## View Transcription

+When configured, transcripts of your audio and video files are generated automatically within the Digital Workspace, including indexing and metadata generation which allows you to search their content easier.
+Captions of the transcripts can be automatically placed on top of the audio and video content.
+For information on how to configure this in the Digital Workspace see [AWS related requirements]({% link intelligence-services/latest/install/index.md %}#AWS-related-requirements)

+ Searchable audio & video using AI
+• Transcripts for audio & video files are now generated automatically, enabling easier searchability
+• Automatic indexing and metadata generation for audio & video content
+• Automatic caption generation over audio & video content

+## View PII information